Built by Borromini between 1647 and 1648, this landmark clock tower was designed to decorate the adjacent convent of San Filippo Neri.

-A well-known experimental theatre, the Orologio offers a varied programme of contemporary and classic works, with occasional...
+A well-known experimental theatre, the three-stage Orologio offers a varied program of contemporary and classic works, including...

 Piazza della Chiesa Nuova · interesting places nearby

 Chiesa Nuova information

 Not exactly nuova (new) as the name would suggest, this imposing landmark church, also known as the Chiesa di Santa Maria in Vallicella, boasts a distinguished17th-century facade and a rich baroque interior.
 Of particular note are the superb ceiling frescoes by Pietro da Cortona and several paintings by Peter Paul Rubens.

 Built in 1575 as part of a complex to house Filippo Neri’s Oratorian order, it was originally a large plain church in accordance with Neri's wishes.
 But when Neri died in 1595 the artists moved in – Rubens painted over the high altar, and Pietro da Cortona decorated the dome, tribune and nave.
 Neri was canonised in 1622 and is buried in a chapel to the left of the apse.

 Next to the church is Borromini’s Oratorio dei Filippini , and behind it the Torre dell’Orologio , a clock tower built to decorate the adjacent convent.